Pathologists' Assistant (PathA) Schools

 Quinnipiac University – School of Health Sciences

 Quinnipiac University’s School of Health Sciences offers a two-year master’s in health science pathologists’ assistant program.
 The outstanding faculty in this program are dedicated to their student’s success.
 Class sizes are kept small to foster close relationships between professors and students.
-This program has graduated more than 600 students since it began in 1973.
+This program has had more than 600 students graduate since it began in 1973.

-To graduate, students must complete 89 semester credit hours in coursework such as surgical pathology; autopsy pathology; histochemistry; disease mechanisms; and human embryology.
+To graduate, students must complete 89 semester credit hours in coursework such as surgical pathology, autopsy pathology, histochemistry, disease mechanisms, and human embryology.
 Admission requirements include a bachelor’s degree from a regionally accredited institution, prerequisite coursework, letters of recommendation, a statement of intent, a current resume, and official transcripts.
 GRE scores are not required.

 - Location: Hamden, CT

-- Accreditation: New England Commission of Higher Education (NECHE); National Accreditation Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: New England Commission of Higher Education (NECHE), National Accreditation Agency for Clinical Laboratory Sciences (NAACLS)

 - Expected Time to Completion: 24 months